wso2/product-ei/tools/migrator/README.md

 integrator.bat -Dmigrate

-***Note:*** If you want to migrate the password in JMX Server Profile, start the Analytics profile in migration mode with -Dprofile=Analytics
+***Note:*** If you want to migrate the password in JMX Server Profile, start the Analytics profile in migration mode with -Deiprofile=Analytics

 *Linux/Unix:
-sh integrator.sh -Dmigrate -Dprofile=Analytics
+sh integrator.sh -Dmigrate -Deiprofile=Analytics

 *Windows:
-integrator.bat -Dmigrate -Dprofile=Analytics
+integrator.bat -Dmigrate -Deiprofile=Analytics

 ## Migrate active tenants only
 Optional:If you have any disabled/inactive tenants in your WSO2 Enterprise Integrator and